 Nice speech, but who am I, you ask?

-Short answer: My name is Stu Mentha and I am a playwright currently based in Melbourne.
+Short answer: My name is Stu Mentha and I am a professional playwright, author, and editor currently based in Melbourne.
 I’m thirty-one years old.
 Australian.
 I’ve written four plays that a lot of people seem to like.
 I’m writing a novel.
 I enjoy playing guitar, journalling, reading, and painting as well as the odd bit of origami (though most of the time it’s just paper planes).
 One day I’m gonna hike Machu Picchu.

 Longish answer: I think I first became interested in writing, and especially comedy, when I wrote this poem in year seven in high school at the age of twelve …